Last updated on 27th September 2020

 Each time series is denoted with a 4 letter code which I will use throughout.
 Clicking on the 4 letter code will take you to the source data.
 I have only extracted data for England from these sources but some also cover Scotland, Wales & Northern Ireland.

-- PHEs – Public Health England Positive Tests for COVID19 by Date of Specimen – Daily number of positive tests for COVID19 for tests undertaken in an NHS/PHE laboratory.
-Data is published daily and be broken down by local authority.
-Data is for “Pillar 1” & “Pillar 2” tests together (see section 1B).
+- PHEs – Public Health England Positive Tests for COVID19 by Date of Specimen – Daily number of positive tests for COVID19 from either an NHS/PHE laboratory (Pillar 1) or a commercial laboratory (Pillar 2).
+Data is published daily.

-As of 9th July 2020, a total of 248,809 tests gave a positive result for COVID19 in England.
-The breakdown by the day the specimen was taken is shown in the chart below as bars.
+As of 26th September 2020, a total of 373,717 tests in England gave a positive result for the SARS-COV-2 virus which causes the disease COVID19.
+The breakdown by the date the specimen was taken is shown in the chart below as bars.

-By fitting a straight line through the second line, we can then use that straight line to extrapolate the log of the geometric trend into the future.
+By fitting a straight line through the small circles, I can use it to extrapolate the log of the geometric trend into the future.
 It is apparent though that a straight line fit is not possible for the whole timeframe.
-From the end of March to the beginning of June, a straight line fit is apparent as shown by the dashed red line but from 6th June the geometric trend started to diverge and is now following a different straight blue line.
-The blue line is the fit I am using to extrapolate the number cases into the future which is based on the last 4 weeks of data.
-It should be emphasised that the total number of cases continues to fall but is doing so at a slower rate than before so this is not changing the fundamental picture.
+From the end of March to the beginning of June, a straight line fit is apparent as shown by the red dashed line.
+From 6th June the geometric trend turned upwards but at a slow rate and a new straight line fit as shown by the solid blue line is apparent.
+Then on 31st August, the sharp upward spike occurred as shown by the dashed gold line.
+My extrapolation model is based on the last 3 weeks of data so as to avoid overreacting to the last few days but in my comments at the end, I will explore other extrapolations.

-If you read the detailed notes about the data supplied by PHE, you will see references to “Pillar 1” and “Pillar 2” testing.
+What I have plotted in the charts in section 1 is the sum of “Pillar 1” and “Pillar 2” testing data as explained in the detailed notes about the data supplied by PHE.
 The DHSC (Department of Health & Social Care) provides further details but briefly the difference is this –

 - Pillar 1 are tests carried out in NHS/PHE laboratories focusing on key workers and those with a clinical need.